-Upon acceptance, students will receive a letter of admission into the M.Div., M.T.S., or M.A.C.M. program and an Acceptance Acknowledgement Form.
-Students are required to submit a completed form and remit a nonrefundable enrollment deposit of \$300, paid online or with check payable to Baylor University and mailed to Truett Seminary.
-When enrollment is completed, that fee will be placed toward tuition and fees.
+Upon acceptance, students will receive a letter of admission into the master's program for which they have applied.
+Students are required to express their intent to enroll through the online appplication system and remit an enrollment deposit of \$300, paid online or with check payable to Truett Seminary and mailed to the Truett Admission Services Office.
+The deposit will be placed in the student's account and credited toward tuition and fees for the semester when enrollment is completed.
 If enrollment is not completed by the 12th class day, the fee will be forfeited.